paulalexandrow/a32nx-webremote/README.md

 ## Introduction

-WebRemote for FBW A32NX is a customizable **web-based remote control** for [FlyByWire Simulation's A32NX](https://flybywiresim.com).
-It works with any modern browser on PCs, tablets or phones.
+WebRemote for FBW A32NX is a customizable **browser-based remote control** for [FlyByWire Simulation's A32NX](https://flybywiresim.com).
+It is free and works with any modern PC, tablet or phone.

 ![screenshot](https://user-images.githubusercontent.com/17183796/213882716-094afb5a-c80a-4d4e-94a3-9e28c6a0bd40.jpg)